lance28-beep/mehai-debut-invites/ENTOURAGE_SETUP.md

 ## Overview

-The Entourage feature allows you to manage your wedding party members (Best Man, Maid of Honor, Bridesmaids, Groomsmen, etc.) through the dashboard.
+The Entourage feature allows you to manage your wedding party members (Best Man, Matron of Honor, Bridesmaids, Groomsmen, etc.) through the dashboard.

 ## Google Apps Script Implementation